Ortham/ortham.github.io/content/posts/2014-09-12-donating-with-bitcoin.md

 3. I log into my online banking account, and pay the amount to the seller with the given reference.
 4. They confirm payment receipt, and post some number that is the transaction ID (or something like that) on Bitcoin's system.

 I then check my wallet, and in under a minute I had a notification telling me that my funds had arrived.
-I now had 0.03 bitcoins (BTC)!
+I now had 0.03 bitcoin (BTC)!

 ### Paying An Old Address

 I then went into GreenAddress's "Receive Money" tab, and copied the Bitcoin address there, then switched to another tab, and back again: the address shown the second time was different.

-After using the "Send Money" tab to transfer 0.06 mBTC (0.00006 bitcoins: the minimum allowed amount, roughly 2p) to the copied address, I got the notification, and saw in the "Transactions" tab that the payment had been recognised as "Re-deposited".
+After using the "Send Money" tab to transfer 0.06 mBTC (0.00006 bitcoin: the minimum allowed amount, roughly 2p) to the copied address, I got the notification, and saw in the "Transactions" tab that the payment had been recognised as "Re-deposited".
 Unfortunately, I was still charged the 0.1 mBTC transaction fee, so I basically just lost money for nothing.
 The payment worked, but I wasn't sure if it was just a special case.

 Next, I set up a new account (you can have multiple accounts within your GreenAddress account), and tried to transfer between the two accounts, as I did before.
 This time, I could see that 0.16 mBTC was taken from my sending account, and 0.06 mBTC arrived in my receiving account.